russl8/MiniTS/src/docs/ms2/readme.txt

 // MUST DO
 - forloop
 - function
-- list operations
+- list operations (optional?)
 - () => {} //optional
 - classes are
 - adding evaluations are a bonus. focus on type-checking and add evaluations only if u want => evaluations are bonus marks
 - inheritance and poly are bonus